-Medium to high probability of flood risk adjacent to the site.
-Further development or any proposed increase in caravan numbers will require a Flood Risk Assessment to identify the functional floodplain and developable area.
+Medium to High probability of flood risk adjacent to the site.
+Further development or any proposed increase in caravan numbers will require a Risk Assessment or other supporting information to identify the functional floodplain and developable area.

-Landscaping and structure planting will be required to ensure integration of the development with the surrounding landscape and ancient woodland on and adjacent to the site.
+Landscaping and structure planting will be required to ensure integration of the development with the surrounding landscape.
+Any future development will be required to protect ancient woodland on and adjacent to the site.